zhorvath83/raspotify/README.md

 * Download docker-compose.yaml
 * Run `docker-compose up -d`
 * Open Spotify App and click on a speaker icon (Connect to a device)
-* Select the speaker "Raspotify speaker"
+* Select the "Raspotify speaker"
 * Enjoy!

 ## ENVs